pc2/HPCC_FPGA/b_eff/README.md

 Have a look into the [Changelog](CHANGELOG) to see recent changes in the recent version.

-## Dependencies
+## Additional Dependencies

-The benchmark comes with the following requirements for building and running:
+The benchmark comes next to the dependencies described in the main project with the following additional requirements for building and running:

-- CMake 2.8
-- GCC 4.9
 - MPI (tested with OpenMPI 3.1.4)
-- Intel OpenCL FPGA SDK 19.3
+- Intel OpenCL FPGA SDK 19.3  with support for external channels

-It also contains submodules that will be automatically updated when running cmake:

-- cxxopts: A header only library to parse command line parameters
-- googletest: A C++ test framework
-- hlslib: CMake support and helper functions for the work with HLS tools for FPGA

 ## Build

-CMake is used as the build system.
 The targets below can be used to build the benchmark and its kernels:

  |  Target  | Description                                    |